 What the groups did provides support for terrorists.
 It did not only delegitimize government counter-terrorism efforts but also spreads suspicion and hatred toward the government; and this is the kind of political support the terrorists need from the public.

 Unfortunately, it hampers government efforts in enforcing the Revised Anti-Terrorism Law and Electronic Information and Transactions (ITE) Law strictly because the government has to consider political correctness in doing that.
 Consequently, Indonesia continues to be a fertile terrorist breeding ground.

 Indonesian police need to arrest around 1000 JAD members scattered throughout Indonesia for spreading Islamic State propaganda and training themselves for future attacks.
 Unless they are arrested, it is only a matter of time until they attack other government officials, security agency members, Shia members and non-Muslims.

-Indonesian government also needs to seriously build a hostile environment for terrorist recruitment and development by fighting against pro-terrorist hoax and misinformation.
-To do this, government should enforce the Electronic Information and Transactions (ITE) Law strictly without considering political correctness.
-The failure to do so will only allow terrorist supporters to keep spreading fake news and misinformation regarding terrorist attacks, thus delegitimizing government’s fight against terrorism and extremism.
+Indonesian government also needs to seriously build a hostile environment for terrorist recruitment and development by fighting against pro-terrorist hoax and misinformation by enforcing the Electronic Information and Transactions (ITE) Law strictly without considering political correctness.
+The failure to do show will only allow terrorist supporters to keep spreading fake news and misinformation regarding terrorist attacks, thus delegitimizing government’s fight against terrorism and extremism.